IanVex/IanVex/README.md

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning Python and C
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: ianvexani@gmail.com
+-
 -

 <!---